 Statistical significance is not business significance

-With large traffic, even tiny shifts can be statistically significant.
-Your thresholds must be tuned to what changes outcomes, not what changes p-values.
+With large traffic, tiny shifts can be statistically significant.
+Thresholds must be tuned to what changes outcomes, not what changes p-values.

 6. Monitor performance when labels are delayed or missing